The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 You bet it is.
 Stress is like kryptonite to the executive functions of your brain.
 When you experience stress, focusing, impulse control, and logical reasoning becomes more difficult.
 Counter this with exercise, meditation, or simply screaming into a pillow (no judgment).

-6. What do you do if your child has executive function challenges?
+6. What do you do if your child has executive function obstacles?

 Children are not born with EFs fully formed, so toddlers think smearing peanut butter on their hair is a good idea.
 Help them out by:

 Build Routines: The structure is good!
-Set a regular time for homework, chores, and downtime; it will be easier for them (and you).
+Set a regular time for homework, chores, and downtime; it will be smoother for them (and you).

-Carry checklists and flowing color-coded planners: By seeing the steps, kids are more inclined to complete the tasks.
+Carry checklists and flowing color-coded planners: By seeing the steps, kids are more inclined in fine the tasks.

 Break Down Big Tasks: Identify a giant thing you need to do and create smaller, more manageable steps.
 If tidying the entire room is excessive, talk with them about picking up their toys.